tmaxsoft-us/ofasm/docs/interface/README.md

 DATA     DC    CL256'SOME DATA'
 ```

-Just like other type of interface which have a pointer, you first need to define two views of the memory, native and assembler.
+Similar to other types of interfaces having a pointer, this type of interface also needs to define two views of parameters from native and assembler programs need, respectively.

 ```cpp
 /**